dmiz6393/diabetes_a1c/README.md

 ## Modeling

 I decided to try both regression and classification modeling.
-Regression would be used to predict the patient's average a1c score.
+Regression would be used to predict the patient's average A1c score.
 Classification would be used to predict whether or not the patient on average was controlled or uncontrolled.

+### Linear Regression
-   - Linear regression was used to predict average a1c for each patient.
-The score here on the the training set: 0.07655737557026987 and the score on the test set: 0.08884825793752982
+Linear regression was used to predict average a1c for each patient.

+How well does the model predict average a1c if we just use average time between visits and number of visits for our features?
+We get a score on the training set of 0.006 and 0.0116 on the testing set.
+If we add in age and number of observations,  we still get a low score on the training set of 0.076 and a score of 0.088 on the testing set.
+The score doesn't change even when we round our a1c levels.

+### Logistic Regression
-   - Our baseline score for classification was .60.
-Logistic regression had a score on the training set: 0.6754057428214731 and score on the test set: 0.6367041198501873.
+Next I wanted to see if we could better predict average control level (whether or not on average, a patient is controlled or uncontrolled) using logistic regression.
+Our baseline score for classification was .60.
+Logistic regression had a score on the training set of 0.675 and score on the test set of 0.636.

 From this model, we can make a few inferences:
-        - As average time between visits increases by 1, someone is about 1.002 times as likely to be controlled.
+        - As average time between visits increases by 1 day, someone is about 1.002 times as likely to be controlled.
         - As age increases by 1, someone is about 1.002 times as likely to be controlled.
         - As num visits increases by 1, someone is about 1.04 times as likely to be controlled.
-        - As person has more bw obs done, they are less likely to be in the positive class/ controlled (.36 times as likely to be negative class)
+        - As person has more observations done, they are less likely to be in the positive class and controlled (.36 times as likely to be negative class)

-      -Decision Tree Classifier gave us a sensitivity of 0.3652 and specificity of 0.7237.
-      - NLP best score: .6354556803995006
+### Decision Tree Classifier

+The Decision Tree Classifier gave us a sensitivity of 0.3652 and specificity of 0.7237.
+Using gridsearch, our best score on the testing set was .57.
+In a healthcare setting, usually you want to optimize for sensitivity.
+Here, our specificity score (optimizing for true negatives) is much higher than our sensitivity score (optimizing for true positives).
+We would rather tell a patient who is controlled that they are not as opposed to telling a patient they are controlled when they are not.

+### Random Forest Classifier
+With Random Forest Classifier, we will attempt to optimize for sensitivity using Kevin Arvai's post and code on how to optimize for sensitivity: https://towardsdatascience.com/fine-tuning-a-classifier-in-scikit-learn-66e048c21e65.
+Kevin talks about two ways to optimize for sensitivity, we use the first he mentions in the post: GridSearchCV to tune your model by searching for the best hyperparameters and keeping the classifier with the highest recall score.
+Using this, we still end up with an accuracy score close to baseline and a recall score of .209.

+### Natural Language Processing on summary text for patient visits

+Here, I used both CountVectorizer and TfidVectorizer and MultinomialNB to see which transformer would give the best result, including stop words and no stop words.
+Our NLP best score was .635.
+We used the "clean_text" feature to predict whether or not the patient was 0(uncontrolled) or 1 (controlled).
+The clean_text feature was the stemmed version of all the summary text summed together from the patient's every visit.
+We train/test/split and created a pipeline and gridsearch using both CountVectorizer and TfidVectorizer with MultinomialNB to see which transformer would give the best result.

+Modelling using NLP still doesn't perform that much better than our baseline score

 ## Conclusions and Limitations

-Our best accuracy score is .64, which still isn't that much better than our baseline score of .60.
-Against initial thinking and on a very superficial level, we could draw the conclusion that the more time in between each patient, the more likely that patient will be controlled.
+When attempting to predict average A1c of patient's based soley off of average time between visits and number of visits, our model does not perform well.
+Even when we add in age and number of observtions for each patient, there is little improvement.
+Our best accuracy score for prediting if a patient was controlled or uncontrolled on average is .64, which still isn't that much better than our baseline score of .60.
+It seems that from this dataset, frequency of visits and average time between visits for each patient is not a good indicator of average a1c or control levels.
+There was perhaps some indication that more time in between visits was correlated with lower average a1c levels, but we'd need to investigate this further in a controlled experiment.

+It is difficult to make any solid conclusions from this analysis given the limitations of the project and lack of knowledge on the subject matter.
 The task at hand was more challenging given how the data was gathered, stored, and pulled.
-The inconsistency of visits and when blood work is drawn is also a limitation.
+The inconsistency of visits and when blood work drawn also acted as a limitation.
+Having to manipulate the data (taking the average number of days between visits and average a1c levels to model and make predictions) also doesn't seem like the optimal approach given how unreliable averages can be at times.

 ## Future Work